contentauth/c2patool/README.md

 #### Specifying a parent file

-A _parent file_ represents the state of the image before any edits were made.
+A _parent file_ represents the state of the image before the current edits were made.

 Specify a parent file as the argument to the `--parent` / `-p` option; for example: